 For an unknown reason, this observation, although not new (it was published in 1988 in Williams, M.H.; Van Alstyne, E.L.; Galbraith, R.M.
 Evidence of a novel association of unsaturated fatty acids with Gc (vitamin D-binding protein).
 Biochem.
 Biophys.
 Res.
 Commun.
 1988, 153(3), 1019-1024.) has been overlooked by researchers working in the field of GcProtein who have concentrated their attention onto the glycosylation pattern of Thr 420.

 In addition to these considerations, it should be noticed that oleic acid is a natural “enhancer” for protein transport through the sublingual route.
 In another paper (Biol Pharm Bull.
 2005 Dec;28(12):2279-88.
 Sublingual delivery of insulin: effects of enhancers on the mucosal lipid fluidity and protein conformation, transport, and in vivo hypoglycemic activity.), it was demonstrated that oleic acid enabled insulin absorption through the sublingual route inducing the expected hypoglycaemia.

 However, at variance with other substances known to enhance sublingual insulin absorption, oleic acid did not disrupt the molecular assembly of the insulin molecules and, more important, induced a slow, more physiological, absorption with a consequent gentle slope of hypoglycaemia.

 Therefore, on the basis of these published results, it can be concluded that oleic acid-insulin is the best and most physiological molecular assembly to obtain the desired biological effect when administering insulin through the sublingual route.

-This is all the more valid with GcMAF, in particular when an abrupt stimulation of the immune system is not desirable.
-In fact, the very complexing with oleic acid favours a type of absorption that is the closest to the physiologic production of endogenous GcMAF.
+This is all the more valid with Goleic, in particular when an abrupt stimulation of the immune system is not desirable.
+In fact, the very complexing with oleic acid favours a type of absorption that is the closest to the physiologic production of endogenous GcProtein.